 Alain Leibman writes:

-(Alain Leibman, Esq., the author of this entry and a co-author of this blog, is a partner with Fox Rothschild LLP, based in our Princeton, NJ office.
-A former decorated federal prosecutor, he practices both criminal defense and commercial litigation in federal and state courts)
+(Alain Leibman, Esq., the author of this entry and a co-editor of this blog, is a partner with Fox Rothschild LLP, based in our Princeton, NJ office.
+A former decorated federal prosecutor, he practices both criminal defense and commercial litigation in federal and state courts.)